 In January 2018, we signed a master solar module supply agreement (the "Master Agreement") with a U.S. counterparty.
-Under the Master Agreement, we have agreed to provide around 1.75 GW of high efficiency solar modules over approximately three years.
+Under the Master Agreement, we have agreed to provide around 1.75 GW of high efficiency solar modules over three years.
 The Master Agreement is one of the single largest solar supply deals in history.

-We believe that our plan to construct the new manufacturing facility in the United States and the Master Agreement will give us unique advantages in the U.S. market post the decision on Section 201 Investigation:
+We believe that the establishment of the new manufacturing facility in the United States and the Master Agreement gives us unique advantages in the U.S. market post the decision on Section 201 Investigation:

-- We will be the first major PV manufacturer to launch manufacturing in the United States, which gives us the first mover advantage to increase our market share in the United States, an important market in the solar industry, and more flexibility to support our customers in the United States than other manufacturers who do not have or plan to build manufacturing facilities in the United States. - As domestic supply of PV products in the United States is limited, customers in the United States may need to source majority of their purchase from imports at higher prices going forward due to the additional tariff.
-Our planned U.S. manufacturing facility may be able to provide competitive pricing to customers in the U.S. Furthermore, the incremental price increase may be captured by our planned facility in the United States, thus improving our average selling prices in the U.S. market. - The large order under the Master Agreement is a showcase of our commitment and capabilities to provide our clients with the most reliable products and dependable, regional customer service.
+- We were the first major China PV manufacturer manufacturing in the United States, which gives us the first mover advantage to increase our market share in the United States, an important market in the solar industry, and more flexibility to support our customers in the United States than other manufacturers who do not have manufacturing facilities in the United States. - As domestic supply of PV products in the United States is limited, customers in the United States may need to source majority of their purchase from imports at higher prices going forward due to the additional tariff.
+Our U.S. manufacturing facility is able to provide competitive pricing to customers in the U.S. Furthermore, the incremental price increase may be captured by our facility in the United States, thus improving our average selling prices in the U.S. market. - The large order under the Master Agreement is a showcase of our commitment and capabilities to provide our clients with the most reliable products and dependable, regional customer service.